|What is Allegan County Resource Recovery?|

 |My community is identified as drop-off recycling, how do I get started?|

 To get started with drop-off recycling, choose your community’s recycling information.
-The top of the flyer will instruct how to get started.
-This flyer will also instruct you on materials that are accepted to be recycled.
+Most communities with drop-off recycling have a container near their township hall or city DPW.
+You may contact your township or city for hours.
+The Drop-site and Curbside flyer will instruct you on materials that are accepted to be recycled.

 |My curbside recycling was missed; what do I do?|